How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - To go back and see the configured CCA Network values, tap Done at the upper right of the screen, to the right of 'CCA Network Test Status'.

-In case Discovery has not already been started automatically by the App: tap ‘Next’ which is at the bottom of the ‘CCA Network Settings’ page as shown below, to manually start Discovery.
-Discovery establishes the radio communication to a TAP.
+If Discovery has not already been started automatically by the App: tap ‘Next’ which is at the bottom of the ‘CCA Network Settings’ page as shown below, to manually start Discovery.
+Discovery looks for the configured MLPE units via the TAP.
 If MLPE serial numbers have not completely downloaded to the CCA, you will be notified that Discovery is waiting for serial number download to complete.

-- When button is available, tap 'Dismiss' to acknowledge that you may quit the application at this time, the CCA continues with the Discovery process, independent of the application activity including phone connection to the CCA.
+- You can tap 'Dismiss' to acknowledge that you may quit the application at this time, the CCA continues with the Discovery process, independent of the application activity including phone connection to the CCA.

 - You may disconnect from the CCA, and reconnect at a later time to check Discovery progress.